kmzbrnoI/rcs-api/Home.md

  * This library supports only MTB-UNI, MTB-UNIm and MTB-TTL.
  * This library allows user to detect states of inputs and set states of outputs.
  * Each board has its unique address.
- * There are 16 input and 16 output ports on each of MTB-UNI, MTB-UNIm and MTB-TLL boars, there pins are indexed 0-15.
+ * There are 16 input and 16 output ports on each MTB-UNI, MTB-UNIm or MTB-TLL board, these pins are indexed 0-15.

 ## Sample workflow